erangaka/erangaka.github.io/README.md

 **Sr. Associate Operations Center Engineer** - _(May 2020 - Nov 2021)_ <br>
 **Associate Operations Center Engineer** - _(Aug 2018 - May 2020)_

-_Linux · AWS · Bash · Shell Scripting · SQL · Kubernetes · Docker · Bigpanda · Wavefront · JIRA · Confluence_
+_Linux · AWS · Bash · Shell Scripting · SQL · Kubernetes · Docker · BigPanda · Wavefront · JIRA · Confluence_

 - Maintain monitoring of a complex and distributed application stack.
 - Primary point of contact for availability and performance issues.
 - Drive and improve daily administration tasks.
 - Take ownership of incidents and outages.
 - Work closely with escalation teams and customer support.
-- Participate in a shift pattern to achieve 365 days coverage.
+- Participate in a shift pattern to achieve 365-day coverage.
 - Perform weekly release deployment and deploy off-cycle fixes.
 <br><br>